What is WordPress?

 WordPress is free* and open source; as it’s one of the world’s most popular CMSs, there is a huge community of users and developers.
 Other things that I love about WordPress are: it’s very search-engine friendly, and it’s incredibly user-friendly.
 I’ve set up WordPress sites for haters and fearers of technology, and it’s got them happily blogging away.

 The downsides are: security can be an issue – because it’s open source, hackers can find vulnerabilities.
-Also it’s mostly not suitable for extremely complex sites or sites that require multiple functionalities, like a site with an ecommerce shop for example.
+Also it’s mostly not suitable for extremely complex sites or sites that require multiple custom functionalities.

 *A caveat about free: I heard a great line recently – ‘free software is free the way puppies are free’.
 See more below on the care and feeding of your free system.